Yadnesh-Ranshevare/DSA/Graph/Readme.md

 - **vis = `[false, false, false, false, false, false]`**\
 as we have not yet visited any node, each node represent whether we have visited that node or not

-**For Dijkstra's algorithm we perform two simple steps**
+**For Dijkstra's algorithm we perform three simple steps**
 1. we search for any unvisited node with shortest distance
+3. set its visited flag to true
-2. once we find that node we visit that node and find its neighbor and perform relaxation for each neighbor
+3. once we find that node we visit that node and find its neighbor and perform relaxation for each neighbor to check whether we have shorter distance for that neighbor vie current node or not

 ### Illustration
 - **Initialization:**